Nick-Mazuk/eslint-config/README.md

 ### Versions

-This package has configs for different scenarios.
+This package has configs for different scenarios (more coming).

 - NextJS: use `@nick-mazuk/eslint-config/next`